 The stages in the life of a business are:

-- Production – this stage can include a company that just opened their doors to one that has been operating for up to three years.
+- Production – this stage can include a company that just opened its doors to one that has been operating for up to three years.
 There is a lot of risk to the owner when investing in a brick and mortar business with no guarantee of profit or success.
 Once you’ve registered your business (if you don’t know how to do this, click here), there are many different challenges to come.
 If you work hard, you’ll reap the rewards.
 If looking at a network marketing business like mine the risk involved is less due to your small investment.
 There is no guarantee of profits or success, it all depends on your effort and dedication.
 Using software solutions when you are managing employee benefits is one way you could go about taking some of the workload off your shoulders in one area so you might be able to focus on and dedicate more time to another – it could lead to you experiencing more success in the longrun when you make your HR processes more efficient.
 However, for the visionary, there are great rewards for those brave enough to jump on board during these formative years.